Peter MacNeill

 Peter MacNeill is a Canadian film and television actor and voice-over artist who has starred in numerous television series and films.

 His film credits have included The Hanging Garden (for which MacNeill won a Genie Award for Best Supporting Actor in 1997), Geraldine's Fortune, Crash, Dog Park, Open Range, A History of Violence, and Regression.

 On television, he has had roles in Queer as Folk (as Carl Horvath), Katts and Dog (as Sgt.
 Callahan), Traders (as Frank Larkin), The Eleventh Hour (as Warren Donohue), PSI Factor: Chronicles of the Paranormal (as Ray Donahue) Call Me Fitz (as Ken Fitzpatrick), and The Good Witch series (as George O'Hanrahan).
 He is a two-time Gemini Award winner.

-In January 2023, he was named the winner of the Academy of Canadian Cinema and Television's Earle Grey Award for lifetime achivement in acting at the 11th Canadian Screen Awards.
+In January 2023, he was named the winner of the Academy of Canadian Cinema and Television's Earle Grey Award for lifetime achievement in acting at the 11th Canadian Screen Awards.